openenergymonitor/EmonScripts/install/readme.md

 On reboot, login and run:

     sudo mkfs.ext2 -b 1024 /dev/mmcblk0p3

-*Note: We create here an ext2 filesystem with a blocksize of 1024 bytes instead of the default 4096 bytes.
-A lower block size results in significant write load reduction when using an application like emoncms that only makes small but frequent and across many files updates to disk.
-Ext2 is choosen because it supports multiple linux user ownership options which are needed for the mysql data folder.
-Ext2 is non-journaling which reduces the write load a little although it may make data recovery harder vs Ext4, The data disk size is small however and the downtime from running fsck is perhaps less critical.*

 Create a directory that will be a mount point for the rw data partition